 In addition, the integral operation can be performed within a specified gate.
-Click Analysis > Analysis Gate to enable the gate function, then set Gate A and Gate B to define the gate.
-See "Analysis Gate" for details.
+Touch Gate area in the math dialog box, and enable Gate function, then set Gate A and Gate B to define the gate.
+The setting of the gate cursors is similar to that of normal cursors.
+See "Select and Move Cursors" for details.